dunc56/DateChecker/README.md

 Things to consider if given more time :-
 1. Locale - will the call centre be in a different locale ?
-1. use an Immutable map for the storgae of the opening times ?
+1. use an Immutable map for the storage of the opening times ?
-1. refer the tests to the constants for times rather than hard coding.

 ## Instructions for Running
 Download the repo - unzip it.